CIS-566-Fall-2023/hw04-stylization/README.md

 | *2D Concept Illustration* | *3D Stylized Scene in Unity* |

 ## Result:
-Here is a demo of my results with 3D models of Totoro, Mei, and a city scene found from online.
+Here is a demo of my results with 3D models of Totoro and Mei from online, and a city scene borrowed from a pre-made Unity package (Quibli).
 ![](imgs/demo.gif)

 ### Inspiration: